wp-plugins/ik-facebook/readme.txt

 * Update: remove branding from Settings Updated message.
 * Update: update method of building and outputting the feed.
 * Update: Change some wording throughout.
-* Fix: fix bad image output when URL to fullsized photo was not set.
+* Fix: fix bad image output when URL to full-sized photo was not set.

 = 1.4 =
 * Feature: Adds support for new Pro Feature - Unbranded Dashboard